dmakvh/eureka/Getting-started-with-Eureka.md

 If you are [downloading]("http://search.maven.org/#search%7Cga%7C1%7Ceureka-server" ) the archive from maven, then you can merge in the edited property files under WEB-INF/classes yourself.

 For more advanced server configurations, refer to the options available [here](http://netflix.github.com/eureka/javadoc/eureka-core/com/netflix/eureka/EurekaServerConfig.html).

+Running the demo application may help you to understand the configurations more.